Gluten-Free Blueberry Muffins

 11. Cool The Muffins 2-3 minutes in the muffin pan before transferring to a wire rack to finish cooling.

 12. Serve & Store.
-Enjoy right away or store in an airtight bag or container at room temperature 2 days (a few seconds in the microwave revives them beautifully!) or freeze up to 2 months.
+Enjoy right away or store leftover muffins in an airtight bag or container at room temperature 2 days (a few seconds in the microwave revives them beautifully!) or freeze up to 2 months.

 gluten-free blueberry muffins on a white background

-Tricks For Tall Bakery-Style Muffins:
+4 Tricks For Tall Bakery-Style Muffins

-Let The Batter Rest
+1. Let The Batter Rest

 Allowing the batter to rest for at least 1 hour helps hydrate the flour, develop the flavor, and give the leavening agents more time to react with the batter.
-This will give your muffins a much taller rise!
+This will give these sweet muffins a much taller rise!
 I recommend 1 hour at room temperature.
 You can let the batter rest up to 2 hours at room temperature, or in the refrigerator overnight.
 If you chill the batter, bring it back up to room temperature before baking for best results.

-Adjust The Temperature
+2. Adjust The Temperature

 Next, starting the muffins at a higher temperature helps encourage them to rise higher more quickly.
 Then, we reduce the temperature for the rest of the bake to help the muffins finish cooking through more evenly.

-Choose The BEST Muffin Pan & Muffin Liners
+3. Choose The BEST Muffin Pan & Muffin Liners

 A light metal baking pan will help your muffins bake more evenly, Dark pans can scorch the outside before the insides are done through, while a silicone pan won’t give you the same golden exterior.
 Then, I LOVE these parchment liners because they’re as nonstick as it gets!

-Make Them Pretty
+4. Make Them Pretty

 bakery-style gluten-free blueberry muffins with fresh blueberries